inngest/inngest/pages/blog/_posts/nextjs-trpc-inngest.md

 Very cool.

-Once that’s complete we send use the Inngest Cloudflare client to send an event and pick the process back up on the Next.js side of the fence.
+Once that’s complete we use the Inngest Cloudflare client to send an event and pick the process back up on the Next.js side of the fence.

 ### Apply the LLM suggestions to the Tip Resource